 This course is third in a series of five ESL grammar courses.
 It builds on levels 1 and 2, and continues grammatical instruction grounded in the foundation offered in those courses.

-ESL 3 is a conceptually rich course.
+ESL Grammar Level 3 is a conceptually rich course.
 It contains instruction on passive voice, present perfect, relative clauses and the imperative.
 Further, it offers lessons on participle and gerund usage in various constructions.
 Lessons related to the present perfect include still/yet/already, and for/since along with targeted practice on distinguishing between correct usage of the present perfect and the past simple (these are very important differences in English).